 2. The Palace of Versailles, Paris, FRANCE

-Located about 20km southwest of Paris, the Palace of Versailles was the principal royal residence for France from 1682 – 1789.
+The Palace of Versailles, located about 20km southwest of Paris, was the principal royal residence for France from 1682 – 1789.
 Today, a UNESCO World Heritage Site, it is the 3rd most visited monument in the city after the Louvre the Eiffel Tower.
 It’s also the finest example of 18th century French art.
 The Hall of Mirrors, a spectacular gallery featuring more than 350 mirrors, is probably the most famous room in the Palace.

 3. Pena Palace, Sintra, PORTUGAL